Digital Bryn Mawr Project Grants

 We're happy to talk through ideas and goals, help you develop a reasonable budget or timeline, identify hardware and software resources or needs, and connect you with expertise or potential collaborators across campus.
 If you have a very long-term goals or a large-scale project, we can help you determine the junctures or phases a Digital Bryn Mawr grant would be most appropriate and beneficial.

-Requests to support professional development opportunities or co-sponsorship of events can be submitted and will be reviewed on a rolling basis.
-We will review proposals for other types of projects twice a year, with deadlines for submission on Oct.
+Requests to support professional development opportunities or co-sponsorship of events can be submitted at any time and are reviewed on a rolling basis.
+Deadlines for other types of proposals are Oct.
 15 and March 15.

 Proposals are reviewed by Teaching, Learning and Research Leadership team within LITS.
 Please feel free to contact any member of the committee with any questions you may have.